 In colleges where there is an alternate approved Academic Calendar, regulations covering student assessment and examinations shall be developed by the college in a manner consistent with these university regulations.

-All references to "department heads" and "deans in non-departmentalized colleges" in this document would also equally apply to their delegates.
+All references to "deans and "department heads" in this document would also equally apply to their delegates.
 All references to "departments" and "colleges" would also equally apply to schools.

 Policy